jakehilber/about/README.md

 ## About Me

 - On **Team Human**, working *with* AI
-- Background in infrastructure, networking, and large‑scale systems
+- Background in infrastructure, networking, security and large‑scale systems
 - Currently learning **data science** and growing as a **technology strategist**
 - Enjoy nature, camping, food, travel, and good company
 - Easy to work with and adaptable across teams